piyushpratek/mern-socialmedia/backend/README.md

 10 minute _ 60 seconds _ 1000 mili seconds -> it means it is valid for 10 minutes

 part 2 - 15/55 = delete comment request

+mailtrap.io= website to use nodemailer for sending emails